guillotinaweb/ngx-state-traverser/README.md

 Our angular-traversal resolver is triggered everytime we traverse to a given path.
 A typical implementation would just make the corresponding backend call to get the object.

-As ngx-state-traverser stores all the traversed objects in TraversingState, we could use it as a cache provider.
+As ngx-state-traverser stores all the traversed objects in TraverserState, we could use it as a cache ervider.

 To do so, we just need to put the `@StateResolver` decorator on our `resolve` method.
 Example: